vinnciane/resume/content/samples/_index.md

 * a procedure,
 * a concept,
 * a troubleshooting article,
-* a CLI documentation, for a sample of writing for a product without a graphical UI.
+* a CLI documentation, (a writing sample for a product without a graphical UI).